dareyio/Linux_fundamentals/project-3/step3.md

 ( ) yum
 ( ) get

->>2. install the followiung applications and  locate the installation of the following binaries<<
+>>2.
+Install the followiung applications and  locate the installation of the following binaries<<
 - python3
 - git
 - wget